Commands and Scripts

 The restrictions for command and scripts always apply regardless of whether it's executed for a single client or many clients concurrently.

-Single run vs. concurrency
+#### Single run vs. concurrency <a href="#single-run-vs.-concurrency" id="single-run-vs.-concurrency"></a>

 Both – command and scripts – can be executed on a single client or on many clients in parallel.
 Selecting a client on the left side gives you access to the command or scripts tab for a single client.

-Selecting commands or scripts on the top navigation gives you access to the parallel execution.
+Selecting `commands` or `scripts` on the top navigation gives you access to the parallel execution.